 My goal with this recipe, was to create a Castella that tastes just like the ones you can buy in speciality stores in Japan.
 Getting the right texture was particularly important here, and I wanted to achieve that without using complicated ingredients.

-After experimenting with different sugar/honey quantities, egg yolk to egg white rations and even different mixing and baking methods, I’ve come to a result that I’m really proud of!
+After experimenting with different sugar/honey quantities, egg yolk to egg white ratios and even different mixing and baking methods, I’ve come to a result that I’m really proud of!
 I also added coarse sugar to the base for that perfect contrasting crunch!

 If you want to try a perfectly sweet, moist and fluffy Castella cake, this is the recipe for you!